-Progress will be impeded by very strong winds.
-Walking will be difficult and strenuous at times with a potential for one to be blown over in gusts.
-There can be a marked increase in winds through cols or on exposed ridges and summits.
-Distances often take longer to cover with compass bearings becoming more difficult to follow accurately.
+Gale force winds (gusts over 50mph) make walking difficult and strenuous with a potential to be blown over by gusts.
+There is often a marked increase in winds through cols or on exposed ridges and summits.
+Distances can take longer to cover and compass bearings become harder to follow accurately.

 Poor visibility presents challenging route finding conditions.
 Visibility could be significantly less than 50 metres in all directions with few or no visual references, especially on featureless moors or plateaux.
 Distances become hard to judge and cliff or cornice edges can be difficult to recognise.
 These conditions require good navigational skills.
 There is a risk of white-out conditions when mist or fog is combined with extensive snow cover.

 Harmful UV levels from sunlight increase with altitude giving a greater risk of sunburn and eye damage, even on some overcast days.
 On breezy days, the cooling effect of wind on exposed skin may disguise any feeling of sunburn until it is too late.
 If there is snow cover, glare increases the effect of UV rays especially on the eyes.
 It is advisable to wear sun block, protective clothing such as a long-sleeved top and hat and have good quality eye protection.